 - Reboot your PC, set BIOS or boot menu priority to USB, and boot into the system.

-Creating a Bootable USB Using Linux and the dd
+Creating a Bootable USB Using the dd Command (Linux)

 The dd